 - Boil water in the 1 to 1.5 ratio.

-- Add dry couscous to boiled water and turn off heat.
+- Pour dry couscous into the boiled water and turn off heat.

 - Cover the pot with a lid or plate and allow the couscous to steam for 5 minutes.

 - When the water has been absorbed, lift the lid and toss the couscous with a fork until fluffy.

 - Serve, or add to other ingredients to create delicious meals.

 Want to switch things up?
 You can easily personalize your couscous with delicious results.
 Here are some ideas:

 - Chicken or Vegetable Broth: Instead of water, use chicken or vegetable broth to cook the couscous.
 This adds depth and richness to the flavor.